XayOn/dotfiles/docs/Readme.rst

 So, yeah, this project is now vim-dependent =)

-And, if you've got any problem with
+And, if you've got any problem with vim...

 .. image:: http://media1.giphy.com/media/6idqG60e7D9e0/200w.gif